 If you are already using NordVPN, then just get the dedicated IP.

-There is also a promotion on their website: Get NordVPN for 2.92/mo!
+There is also a promotion on their website: Grab 30 days FREE subscription on NordVPN.

 Step 10 – Restart Modem and PC